 - Enable DNSSEC in CloudFlare (and at your registrar).

-- Use only CloudFlare for all DNS records/pointing (don’t use your domain registrar or web hosting/cloud network for any DNS records, even if they tell you that their system “integrates” CloudFlare’s technology or CDN, etc).
+- Use only the CloudFlare.com dashboard for all DNS records/pointing (don’t use your domain registrar or web hosting/cloud network for any DNS records, even if they tell you that their system “integrates” CloudFlare’s technology or CDN, etc).

-- Setup A records for IPv4 and AAAA records for IPv6 (don’t use CNAMES for the origin server, which can be slower).
+- Setup A records for IPv4 and AAAA records for IPv6 (avoid CNAMES for the origin server, which can be slower).

-- Optimize your CloudFlare settings (review this blog post).
+- Optimize all your CloudFlare settings (review this blog post).

-Refer to the installation page for warnings regarding CloudFlare and SSL setup.
+Refer to the installation page for warnings regarding CloudFlare and SSL certificate management.